About

 - Save the output of statistical tests performed in R

-- Report statistics in Microsoft Word
+- Report statistics in Microsoft Word (and soon in Google Docs)

 The tidystats Word add-in can read the file created by the R package so that you can insert the statistics in your document using a human-friendly interface.
 Simply click on the statistic(s) you want to insert and the statistic(s) will be inserted into your document.
 This addresses the problem of incorrect statistics because it does not require manually typing in the statistics.

-tidystats is developed by me.
+Finally, tidystats is developed by me.